 We have family-friendly policies and fully comply with the Minnesota Women's Economic Security Act (WESA) by providing reasonable accommodations to employees for health conditions related to pregnancy or childbirth and up to 12 weeks of pregnancy and parental leave.
 Additionally, Minnesota's paid family and medical leave law, which provides paid time off during or following a pregnancy, goes into effect on January 1, 2026.
-NVE is committed to the timely implementation of such paid leave.
+We are preparing for the timely implementation of such paid leave.